Michael137/michael137.github.io/_posts/2020-04-16-android-kernel.md

 3. Compile
 - Run: `make -j14`
 - **(Troubleshooting)** Inevitably you will run into compilation errors.
 Check the following steps to see if one of my fixes applies:
+        - **sepolicy_tests** failure: Quick fix which worked for my needs was to use `make SELINUX_IGNORE_NEVERALLOWS=true -j14` to compile.
+You can also apply the patch from [this promising Google Groups thread](https://groups.google.com/forum/?fromgroups#!topic/android-building/_VyLXSosgoo)
 		- **UTF-8 encoding**: `export JAVA_TOOL_OPTIONS=-Dfile.encoding=UTF8`
 		- See [this SO post](https://stackoverflow.com/questions/26067350/unmappable-character-for-encoding-ascii-but-my-files-are-in-utf-8)
   		- **ld: symbol(s) not found for architecture i386**: your MacOS SDK is too recent.
 Select the SDK that is supported by your AOSP build